pvphan/pvphan.github.io/_posts/2022-04-03-camera-calibration-2.md

 ### Solve for $$h$$ in $$M \cdot \textbf{h} = \textbf{0}$$ using SVD

 We've now got the values right where we want them in order to solve for $$\textbf{h}_i$$ using singular value decomposition (SVD).
-I'm not knowledgable enough in this area to give a satisfying explanation, so I'll instead provide some pointers to better SVD sources in the [$$\S$$Appendix: SVD](#singular-value-decomposition-svd) and provide a practical example calling SVD via a math library such as `numpy`:
+I'm not knowledgeable enough in this area to give a satisfying explanation, so I'll instead provide some pointers to better SVD sources in the [$$\S$$Appendix: SVD](#singular-value-decomposition-svd) and provide a practical example calling SVD via a math library such as `numpy`:

 ```python
 # M * h = 0, where M (m,n) is known and we want to solve for h (n,1)